larsenjohn/herebyaccident/_posts/2016-05-12-prose-configure.md

 layout: post
 category: post
 published: true
-title: Github pages prose.io config
+title: Prose configure
 ---
-# Prose.io configure
+# Prose.io config

 This is super rough, just getting my head wrapped around all the variables.
 Most important area for this config is getting the path straight for the front matter template.